It's Time To Ditch These 10 Outdated Travel Tips In 2024

 AirHelp says the best time to book a flight is ideally one to three months before travel.
 The outlet explains that this is because airlines are trying to sell the rest of the seats on a flight during that timeframe, so the prices will tend to be better.
 In any case, it's usually a good idea to know the average price of a flight to your destination before deciding whether to purchase or not.

 If you've ever been to a place like Versailles, you know the crowds can really ruin a good time.
 Part of traveling to a popular spot means knowing how to navigate the crowds effectively.
 To many travelers, that equates to getting somewhere super early in the hope that no one else has the same idea.
-Immihelp explains that thanks in part to guidebooks, a lot of visitors think going early will mean smaller crowds.
+Thanks in part to guidebooks, a lot of visitors think going early will mean smaller crowds.
 But that just isn't true.

 Avoid Crowds also offers other tips to consider for avoiding large groups.
 For one thing, the site suggests doing a bit of research ahead of time to not only avoid potential tourist traps but to know if there are alternative hotspots you can check out if another is too crowded.
 We suggest making use of the site's crowd calendar when planning a trip because it offers a pretty accurate estimation of crowd size.

 Solo travel is really hitting its stride in the world of tourism, in part because of the swath of online communities that support solo travelers.
 While safety concerns will always be important to remember, it's possible to travel alone and have a wonderful time doing it.
-Travelers suggest a slough of practical tips for staying safe while abroad, including sharing your itinerary with loved ones, avoiding reckless behavior, and safely storing valuable items along the way.
+Consider practical tips for staying safe while abroad like sharing your itinerary with loved ones, avoiding reckless behavior, and safely storing valuable items along the way.
 Solo travelers can also register their trip with STEP (Smart Traveler Enrollment Plan), which notifies the nearest U.S. Consulate or Embassy of your travel plans for an added level of security.
 Not only does the program help in emergencies, but it's also a way for folks on the ground to update you on advisories.

 Booking flights can be an annoying part of travel planning, though it is often a necessary evil.
 Matador Network notes that online travel agencies or third-party sites would hope for your business to help cut the time cost of booking the flights yourself, but warns that using an agency might cost you in the long run.
 This is because, as the outlet explains, booking through an airline directly will probably be the cheapest option for finding a flight.